2 people dead in Southern California fireworks explosion

 ONTARIO, Calif.
-(AP) — Two people were killed when a large fireworks stash exploded Tuesday in inland Southern California, setting off a series of blasts that rocked the residential neighborhood and sent up a huge plume of smoke, authorities said.
+(AP) — Two people were killed when a large fireworks stash exploded Tuesday in inland Southern California, setting off a series of blasts that shattered windows across the residential neighborhood and sent up a huge plume of smoke, authorities said.

 Authorities — including the FBI — are investigating the explosion of commercial-grade fireworks in Ontario, about 35 miles (56 kilometers) east of Los Angeles.
-About 50 firefighters still worked to douse the flames three hours after the explosion.
+About 50 firefighters still worked to douse the flames three hours after the initial blast.

-Fireworks are illegal in Ontario, as they are in many Southern California cities.
-Ontario Police Chief Mike Lorenz said officers have been called to the area before for reports of fireworks being set off.
+Fireworks are illegal in Ontario, as they are in many California cities.
+Ontario Police Chief Mike Lorenz said officers have been called to the area in the past on reports of fireworks being set off.

-Officials said Tuesday during a news conference that they didn’t know where the fireworks in the explosion came from, or what was happening in the home where the blasts began.
+Officials didn’t immediately have information about where the cache in the explosion came from, or what was happening in the home where the blasts erupted.

-“We don’t know anything about the fireworks right now,” Ontario Fire Chief Ray Gayk said.
+“We don’t know anything about the fireworks right now,” Ontario Fire Chief Ray Gayk said during an afternoon news conference.

 The two people who were killed appeared to be inside or around the home, Gayk said.
 Others nearby were able to escape.